Justice Dept. releases text messages from anti-Trump FBI agent, lawyer having affair

 One message sent by Page to Strzok on March 4, 2016, reads, "God trump is a loathsome human," according to a transcript obtained by NBC News.

-Later that year, in August, shortly after Trump secured the Republican nomination, Page sent Strzok and article on Trump's fumbling to understand Russia's annexation of Crimea, adding, "Jesus.
+Later that year, in August, shortly after Trump secured the Republican nomination, Page sent Strzok an article on Trump's fumbling to understand Russia's annexation of Crimea, adding: "Jesus.
 You should read this.
 And Trump should go f himself."

 Strzok responded that he liked the article "And F Trump."